Starbucks' mobile order push meets resistance from ritual seekers

 “If my life is so complicated that I can’t wait 5 minutes for a cup of coffee, I have to realign my priorities,” said San Francisco Bay Area marketing consultant Diane Schreiber, 49.

-Kevin Johnson, who succeeded Starbucks’ co-founder Howard Schultz as chief executive in April, is expected to lay out the company’s strategy for balancing its famed “customer connection” with the need for speed at its annual meeting in Seattle on Wednesday.
+Kevin Johnson, who succeeded Starbucks’ co-founder Howard Schultz as chief executive in April last year, told shareholders on Wednesday that Starbucks can satisfy both rushing customers and those who prefer to take it easy.

+“Some in the industry believe that you must either focus on a retail experience that is about community or a retail experience that is about convenience, you cannot do both,” he said at the company’s annual meeting in Seattle.
+“We do not buy into the false trade off.”

-Shortly after launching the service, Starbucks suffered a fiasco - bottlenecks at locations where baristas were not prepared for the crush of mobile orders.
+Shortly after launching the mobile-ordering service, Starbucks suffered a fiasco - bottlenecks at locations where baristas were not prepared for the crush of orders.
 Baristas worked through the issues, and by the end of 2017 mobile orders accounted for 11 percent of Starbucks’ U.S. transactions.
 Now, the company wants to offer mobile orderings, previously available only to members of its loyalty program, to all customers.

 Its journey is instructive for other restaurants, including McDonald’s Corp (MCD.N) and Dunkin’ Donuts (DNKN.O), which followed Starbucks into mobile ordering.